-We will be based out of my New York Studio in Rotherham, which is on the edge of town, there is ample secure free car parking.
-The train station is 5 minutes away and I will collect you if you are coming by train.
-We will visit varying locations close to the studio, and look at how to approach them from both a composition and technical viewpoint.
+We will visit varying locations close to the shop, and examine how to approach them from both a composition and technical viewpoint.
 A lot will depend of weather conditions and lighting on the day.

 That is basically it, nothing else.
-So please do not expect an Astrophotography or Studio photography tutorial, those are for other sessions
+So please do not expect an astrophotography or studio photography tutorial, those are for other sessions J

 My guarantee?
-If you are not satisfied with the workshop, you get your money back!
+If you are not satisfied with the workshops, you get your money back!

 This workshop is dedicated to its participants.
 It is my job to inform you and guide you through the basics and set you on the road to understanding contemporary photography.